mssgill/hscSphinx/glossary.rst

 ========

-The idea here is to give you a two or three sentence explanation of a concept, and (hopefully) a link to where you can find more information.
+The idea here is to give you a two or three sentence explanation of a concept, and (possibly) a link to where you can find more information.